-- (1) For each common site series and each rare site series in a landscape unit, retain an amount of old forest equal to or greater than the landscape unit targets listed in Schedule 10. - (2) Where practicable, include within old forest retention areas retained to meet the requirements in subsection (1), habitat for local species at risk and regionally important wildlife species including, but not limited to: - (a) Northern Goshawk nesting and foraging habitat; - (b) Marbled Murrelet nesting habitat, Great Blue Heron nesting habitat, and Northern Saw-whet Owl core nesting areas; and - (c) Black Bear dens and denning habitat. - (3) Areas retained to meet the requirements in subsection (1), must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (4) If there is insufficient old forest available to meet the targets in subsection (1), identify and retain, and recruit where necessary, through natural processes and voluntary management intervention, forest stands to meet representation requirements in the shortest possible timeframe.
+Objective 16 (1) For each common site series and each rare site series in a landscape unit, retain an amount of old forest equal to or greater than the landscape unit targets listed in Schedule 10.
+(2) Where practicable, include within old forest retention areas retained to meet the requirements in subsection (1), habitat for local species at risk and regionally important wildlife species including, but not limited to: (a) Northern Goshawk nesting and foraging habitat; (b) Marbled Murrelet nesting habitat, Great Blue Heron nesting habitat, and Northern Saw-whet Owl core nesting areas; and (c) Black Bear dens and denning habitat.
+(3) Areas retained to meet the requirements in subsection (1), must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.

-- 1. Prior to conducting primary forest activities in the Skidegate Landscape Unit Plan area, and in collaboration with other licensees operating in the landscape unit, the Holder will retain and track an amount of old forest consistent with the target amounts listed in Schedule 10 of the HGLUOO and include, to the extent practicable, habitat for local species at risk and regionally important wildlife species including but not limited to those species identified in section 16(2). - To ensure old forest representation for common and rare sites series is maintained a spatial analysis of the landscape unit will be completed to determine threshold amounts of old forest as compared to target amounts.
+(4) If there is insufficient old forest available to meet the targets in subsection (1), identify and retain, and recruit where necessary, through natural processes and voluntary management intervention, forest stands to meet representation requirements in the shortest possible timeframe.
+Strategy for the portions of FDU 1 and FDU 2 that are within the Skidegate Lake and Honna Landscape Unit (1) Prior to conducting primary forest activities in the Skidegate Lake or Honna Landscape Unit (LU), and in collaboration with other licensees operating in the LU, the Holder will retain and track an amount of old forest consistent with the target amounts listed in Schedule 10 of the HGLUOO and include, to the extent practicable, habitat for local species at risk and regionally important wildlife species including but not limited to those species identified in section 16(2).
+(2) To ensure old forest representation for common and rare sites series is maintained a spatial analysis of the landscape unit will be completed to determine threshold amounts of old forest as compared to target amounts.
 Old forest site series to be maintained will first be identified in areas reserved as wildlife habitat for species at risk and regionally important wildlife, old forest representation and other areas reserved from harvesting.
 No harvesting will be proposed in areas of common and rare site series where analysis indicates target amounts are near or below threshold amounts.

-For sites series with insufficient old forest to meet target amounts, forest stands will be recruited using an oldest first approach considering existing reserve areas in relation to areas considered for harvest.

-3. The Holder will comply with annual reporting requirements outlined in section 16(3) for the retention of old forest site series areas.
+For site series with insufficient old forest to meet target amounts, forest stands will be recruited using an oldest first approach considering existing reserve areas in relation to areas considered for harvest.
+(3) The Holder will comply with annual reporting requirements outlined in section 16(3) for the retention of old forest site series areas.

-Red-listed and blue-listed ecological communities
+4.3.15 Red-listed and blue-listed ecological communities (HGLUOO Objective 17)